qloudable/qloudable-help/create-demo-lab-help.md

 ### Supporting Documents

-Here you can upload or provide a link to any other supporting documents to go along with your demo lab, including white papers, data sheets, or any other document.
+Here you can upload or provide a link to any other supporting documents to go along with your demo lab, including white papers, data sheets, or any other documents.

 ![supporting documents gif](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-supporting-docs.gif)